Notes on the Geography of Peninsular India: Mahabaleshwar

 A closer look at some terraces, cut wherever the slopes aren't too steep.

 Up top on the Mahabaleshwar Plateau: Christ Church, built in 1867.
-Austere, but it's in better shape than it would be, had the roof not been recently repaired.
+Austere, but it's in better shape than it was before recent repairs to the roof.

-Mahabaleshwar traces its origin to Malcolm's army sanatarium.
+Mahabaleshwar began as Malcolm's army sanitarium.
 That was 1828.
-Fifty-some years years, the sanatarium, on the right here, and Bartle Hall, on the left, became an army officer's club.
+Fifty-some years later, the sanitarium, on the right here, and Bartle Hall, on the left, became an army officer's club.
 Now they're simply the Mahabaleshwar Club.

 Garden view from the rear of the hall.